Series / The Norm Show

-- Intellectual Animal: Weiner Dog.
-Granted, Norm yells at Weiner Dog for bringing him corn chips instead of the potato chips he asked for, but still...
+- Intellectual Animal: Wiener Dog.
+Granted, Norm yells at Wiener Dog for bringing him corn chips instead of the potato chips he asked for, but still...

 - Jerk with a Heart of Gold: The defining characteristic of Norm.
 He was arrogant, angry, and mean to everyone he knew, but usually ended up wanting to help the people he worked with.